 The People Now has been a featured band on local Seattle rock radio station 99.9 KISW, receiving airplay and accolades in support of their efforts as well as press and show announcements in the Seattle Weekly, City of Seattle Office of Film + Music and the Grammy Foundation website.

-In September 2011, after wrapping up their summer campaign, The People Now entered Robert Lang Studios with producer Toby Wright (Metallica, Alice in Chains) at the helm.
-Their highly anticipated new material is slated for distribution worldwide and will be showcased during a multi-city tour in 2012.
+After wrapping up their summer campaign, The People Now entered Robert Lang Studios with producer Toby Wright (Metallica, Alice in Chains) at the helm.
+Their highly anticipated new material is distributed worldwide, and continued with a tour of Italy and Switzerland in 2013.

 The People Now have been honored to work with: